• LINE

 Magazine name: ONCOLOGY LETTERS

-Thesis title: Impact of infections after gastrectomy on non-gastric cancer-related deaths "Effect of infectious complications after gastrectomy on non-gastric cancer-related deaths"
+Title of the paper: Impact of infectious complications after gastrectomy on non-gastric cancer-related fatalities.

 Author: CHIYO NAKASHIMA1, MICHIHISA IIDA1, MITSUO NISHIYAMA1, YUSAKU WATANABE1, YOSHITARO SHINDO1, YUKIO TOKUMITSU1, SHINOBU TOMOCHIKA1, YUKI NAKAGAMI1,2, HIDENORI TAKAHASHI1 and HIROAKI NAGANO1